 Vegan Popcorn Seasoning

 The cool thing is, you can make the final version of this DIY Microwave popcorn to taste like whatever you want.
-But it all begins by making the vegan microwave popcorn.
-Put 1/3 cup of popcorn in the popper bowl, put the lid on, and put it in the microwave for 3 minutes.
+Here are some more vegan popcorn seasoning ideas:

 Once your popcorn is popped, you’ll want to season it.
-And, of course, the next question is, how do you get seasoning to stick to popcorn?
-In this case we’re using nooch, otherwise known as nutritional yeast flakes.
+And, of course, the next question is, how do you get that seasoning to stick to the popcorn?

-Simply adding a nutritional yeast flakes concoction over the popcorn won’t work.
-That’s why I recommend giving it a generous spray of vegetable cooking spray.
-If you want to increase the buttery flavor, melt some vegan butter and drizzle it over the popped popcorn.
+If you don’t like vegetable cooking spray and want to increase the buttery flavor, melt some vegan butter and drizzle it over the popped popcorn.
 Be sure to toss the popcorn to make sure it’s all evenly coated.

-Then sprinkle the seasonings on the popcorn.
-I like spreading the popcorn across a pan to make sure the kernels are evenly coated.
+Spreading the popcorn across a pan helps to make sure the kernels are evenly coated.

 Some people refer to nutritional yeast flakes as Nooch.
 I like it.
 Short and sweet.
 So, if you wanted you could call this Nooch Popcorn.
 I won’t tell anyone.